rasendubi/blog/posts/2014-12-31-haskell-defaulting-rules.md

 default ()
 ```

-Unfortunately, even if you explicitly specify default types for module, compiler will warn you about defaulting (which can be a pain in the ass with `-Werror`).
+Unfortunately, even if you explicitly specify default types for a module, the compiler will warn you about defaulting (which can be a pain in the ass with `-Werror`).

 ## So what's wrong with current rules and what are proposals?

 ### Problem 1.
 User-defined classes

 The most significant problem is that defaulting rules are applied to `Num` class only.
-It would be nice to specify defaulting rules for user-defined classes.
+Specifying defaulting rules for user-defined classes would be nice.

 Two proposals address this issue.
-The first one suggest specifying class name before list of defaults.
+The first one suggests specifying class name before the list of defaults.
 The problem arises when type variable is constrained by two classes with different defaults.
 For example:

 ```haskell
 default A (Int, String)